mturley/PhraseCards/docs/proposal/proposal.md

 <br>
 ## Project Description
-<p><b>CrazyLibs(Might need new name)</b></p>
+<p><b>PhraseCards</b></p>
 <p>Although MadLibs is a great classic, there is little to no variety in the game.
 Once you've played one, you've played them all.</p>
 <p>This project will be a unique variation of the classic mad libs, where users are able to play a variety of game modes, create their own stories, or play another user's story.
-Features that we might include are massive multiplayer games, user stat tracking, image based stories, competitive(?) games, and many other modes.</p>
+Features that we might include are massive multiplayer games, user stat tracking, image based stories, competitive matches, spectating, and many other upcoming features.</p>

 ## Meet the Team
 [All team members 9-25]